HARSHITHA-SC23/InterviewPreparation/javascript/JavaScriptIQ.md

 7. Explain the concept of function currying.
     - Currying is functional programming technique that breaks down the function which takes multiple arguments into series of function that takes one argument each.
     - Each function returns another function until the final result is achieved.
+    - The purpose of currying are:
+        - Partial application: Allows us to create specialized functions by passing partial arguments.
+        - Code reusability: code reusability by allowing us to create specialized functions that can be used in different contexts.
     - ```js
         // case 01: for finite number of arguments function add(x) {